Health-Informatics-UoN/carrot-docs/docs/Carrot-Mapper/quickstart-webapp.md

 You need a pre-seeded OMOP CDM database inside the database of Carrot.

 To do this, add a folder named `vocabs` in the `root` directory of Carrot, then place there vocabulary files downloaded from [Athena](https://athena.ohdsi.org/vocabulary/list).
+This should be done before running `docker compose up` for the first time.

 When running `docker compose up`, OMOP CDM will be created and loaded to Carrot's database, thanks to [OMOP Lite](https://github.com/andyrae/omop-lite/pkgs/container/omop-lite) container.